chiranjeeb-lahiri/OneChat/README.md

 # OneChat | Next-Gen Local AI Reasoning Ecosystem

 A production-grade, private-first AI interface engineered to leverage the full power of local Large Language Models (LLMs).
-OneChat combines an elite, fluid UI inspired by world-class AI platforms with a secure, local-only architecture.
+OneChat inspired by world-class AI platforms with a secure, local-only architecture.

 ###